 The pain is often attributed to hypomobility or hypermobility of the joint.

-Hypermobility or instability usually results in the pain typically felt in lower back and may also radiate to groin area.
+Hypermobility or instability usually results in the pain typically felt in the lower back and may also radiate to the groin area.

 Ligamentous insufficiency is mainly responsible for hypermobility.
 The joint itself is structurally normal and healthy and would not show degenerative changes

 Trauma, hormonal imbalances as in pregnancy, biomechanical or muscle length imbalances could cause hypermobility.

-Hypomobility or less movement results in pain that is felt felt on one side of the low back or buttocks.
+Hypomobility or less movement results in pain that is felt on one side of the low back or buttocks.
 The pain can also radiate to the leg [ usually remains above the knee, but can extend to the ankle or foot just like radiculopathy]

 This type is more common in young and middle-aged women.

 Hypomobility could mean totally fused joint or a significantly rigid joint.
-While former is irreversible, latter could respond to brief
+While former is irreversible, the latter could respond to treatment.

 Causes of Sacroiliac Joint pain